kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 2. The impact on scheduling latency and throughput under heavy load will be measured using performance tests.

 3. The delaying mechanism is expected to reduce the load on kube-apiserver by canceling or overwriting the pending API calls.
+In addition, plugin developers will be encouraged to create error messages that are as consistent as possible to reduce the number of updates required for a single Pod.

 4. The existing, highly optimized path for the SchedulingGates plugin (status set by kube-apiserver) is left intact to avoid any performance regression in that scenario.